 People who work in and use social services told us through our Leading Together Research that:

 Step into Leadership aims to help you find the leadership information and resources relevant to your role in social services.
 Resources have been sourced from existing websites including Social Services Knowledge Scotland (SSKS), the Institute for Research and Innovation in Social Services, and the Social Care Institute for Excellence.
 You may also be interested in visiting the Improvement Service’s website which holds many learning resources.
 You have to apply for a login to this site and for some of the resources on the SSKS site.

-The website is split into 4 leadership pathways.
+The website is split into three leadership pathways.
 'Pathway' describes the route by which an individual chooses to navigate the leadership development resources.
 Each person's pathway will be unique, as they develop leadership knowledge, skills and capability appropriate to their role, level of responsibility, leadership aspirations and learning needs:

 Step into Leadership is regularly updated with new resources and information.
 If you have any feedback on the site, or would like to recommend a resource that you think others would find useful, please contact us.